 The transcript-recognized undergraduate minor in Informatics is offered through the schools and colleges at the university that grant undergraduate degrees, and students should discuss this option with their advisors.
 For more information, please contact email@example.com.

-- 12 hours in residence
+- Minimum of 12 hours in residence

-- Minimum four semesters to complete minor
+- Minimum of four semesters left to graduate

 The Informatics minor from the iSchool requires students to complete five iSchool courses, consisting of 15 semester hours.
 Additionally, there are a variety of areas of study students can pursue.

 - One Core Course: I 301 (3 semester hours)

 - Two Upper-Division Electives (6 semester hours)

 - Health Informatics